Juanx65/WifiSniffing/README.md

   # TCPDUMP SINGLE CHANNEL

-  Once the wlan interface is set as monitor mode, we can sniff the probe request on it using tcpdump as follows:
+  Once the wlan interface is set as `monitor mode`, we can sniff the probe request on it using tcpdump as follows:

   ```
   sudo tcpdump -I -i <intreface> -y IEEE802_11_RADIO -e -s 256 type mgt subtype probe-req -w <filen name to save>